jlengstorf/lengstorf.com/posts/82-find-the-why/find-the-why.md

 [^juicer]:
     I mean, _I’ve_ never done that, of course, but I have this friend who is _definitely not me_ that may have tried to cram a few too many carrots into a juicer and learned _all about_ the intricacies of its manufacturer warranty.

-Sometimes paying attention all it takes to eliminate problems.
+Sometimes paying attention is all it takes to eliminate problems.

 ## How Do You Find the Why?